 5 works | 40% of portfolio score

-In the 2020-21 school year, there will be no physical portfolios.
-Students will submit digital images of their work and commentary online to demonstrate skillful synthesis of materials, processes, and ideas:
+Students must work with their teacher or AP coordinator to assemble their physical works to be mailed to the AP Program.
+Students will also submit digital images of their work and commentary online to demonstrate skillful synthesis of materials, processes, and ideas:

 - 5 works with commentary identifying the materials, processes, and ideas used.

 - Works may come from the Sustained Investigation section, but they do not have to.

 Portfolio Samples and Scoring Commentaries from the 2021 AP Exam Administration

 The table below contains student samples selected from portfolios submitted for the 2021 exam.
 Each sample includes scoring commentary that explains the rubric application and scoring logic.
 The complete portfolio is also available for review.